 The reasonable mind is the part of the mind that functions according to logic, rules, and rational analysis.
-The emotional mind is the part of the mind that provides meaning to things, informs us about the importance of things, and allows for the complexity and intensity in relationship and other activities.
-Clients are taught that the reasoning mind and the emotional mind must be balanced so that they work together; when balanced, our actions are consistent with our goals.
-The wise mind represents this state of mind when reason and emotion are in balance.
-The goal of this module is for clients to recognize when they operating from the wise mind, and how to return to the wise mind when they are not.
+The emotional mind is the part of the mind that provides meaning to things.
+It informs us about the importance of things, and allows for the complexity and intensity in relationship and other activities.
+Clients are taught that the reasoning mind and the emotional mind must be balanced so that they work together.
+When balanced, our actions are consistent with our goals.
+The wise mind permits and creates this balance between reason and emotion.
+The goal of this module is for clients to recognize when they operating from the wise mind; and, how to return to the wise mind when they are not.
 Clearly these skills are very important as it is believed that much of the difficulty that persons with Borderline Personality Disorder experience, result from an over-reliance on the emotional mind.

-Module 2: Interpersonal Effectiveness Skills assist clients to become more effective during interpersonal interactions, particularly those that may result in conflict.
+Module 2: Interpersonal Effectiveness Skills assist clients to become more skillful during interpersonal interactions, particularly those that may result in conflict.
 For instance, a client may need to learn how to discuss and negotiate a solution to a problem they are having with a neighbor.
-The client is taught a series of specific steps to follow to which enable them to function from the wise mind when dealing with interpersonal situations.
+The client is taught a series of specific steps to follow.
+The step sequence enables them to function from the wise mind when dealing with interpersonal situations.
 First, they are asked to consider the objective of the interpersonal interaction: Is it to request a change, or to resist a change that someone else is requesting?

-Clients learn specific techniques which enable them to better tolerate, reduce, or change the intensity of difficult emotions by learning to balance the emotional mind with the reasoning mind: in other words, to switch from the emotional mind to the wise mind.
+Clients learn specific techniques that enable them to better tolerate, reduce, or change the intensity of difficult emotions.
+This is achieved by learning to balance the emotional mind with the reasoning mind.
+Specifically, they must learn how to switch over from the emotional mind to the wise mind.
 The dramatic/emotional/erratic Cluster B personality disorders (Borderline, Narcissistic, Histrionic and Antisocial) are particularly prone to problems associated with emotional dys-regulation.
 Moreover, people with Borderline Personality Disorder are believed to use self-destructive behaviors (e.g., cutting, burning, and substance abuse) in an effort to regulate their emotional states.